chalupajs/chalupa/docs/README.md

   .greet(WHO)
 ~~~~

-  1. Using the `getServiceOrModule` method, we retrieve an instance of `GreetingService` from the context container.
-As the name of the method implies, you can also retrieve any module from the container.
+  1. Using the `getServiceOrModule` method, we retrieve an instance of `GreetingService` from the context.
+As the name of the method implies, you can also retrieve any module from the context.
   1. Then, we simply call the `greet` method as we would do in the case of an ordinary TypeScript method, and record its return value.

 Finally, let's check if our expectation holds.